-- 1.1 This report provides some important updates regarding the Dedicated Schools Grant (DSG) Deficit Management Plan which has been in place since 2019/20.
-The management plan had proved successful however there is a level of risks from increasing numbers of Children and Young People with complex Special Education Needs. - 1.2 This report focuses on the overall performance of the DSG Deficit Management plan against key qualitative and quantitative performance metrics for the 2022/23 financial year as well as the outturn forecast as at period 2 of this financial year.
+- 1.1 This report provides some important updates regarding the Dedicated Schools Grant (DSG) Deficit Management Plan, which has been in place since 2019/20.
+The management plan is being implemented successfully; however, there is a level of risk from increasing numbers of Children and Young People with complex Special Education Needs. - 1.2 The report focuses on the overall performance of the DSG Deficit Management Plan against key qualitative and quantitative performance metrics for the 2023/24 financial year as well as the outturn forecast as at quarter 3 of 2023/24.
 These important metrics are: - a) Ensuring all governance requirements under the DSG grant conditions are met. - b) Meeting the agreed DfE Safety Valve Financial and non-financial targets. - c) Confirmation that the accounting treatment of the DSG grant and budget allocation are compliant with the annually issued Department for Education (DfE) Operational guidance and the School and Early Years Finance (England) Regulations 2022. - d) Assurance and robustness of the Special Education Need and Disability (SEND) budget monitoring process.